- Why Should I Care about Password Security?

 Two Swiss Tourists went to see NYC

 Foods disliked during childhood:

 Keep your passwords secret

 Treat your passwords and pass phrases with as much care as the information that they protect.

 - Don't reveal them to others.
 Keep your passwords hidden from individuals who could pass them on to other less trustworthy people.
 Passwords that you need to share with others, such as the password to your online banking account that you might share with your spouse, are the only exceptions.

 - Protect any recorded passwords.
 Be careful where you store the passwords that you record or write down.
 Do not leave these records of your passwords anywhere that you would not leave the information that they protect.

 - Never provide your password over e-mail or based on an e-mail request.
 Any e-mail that requests your password or requests that you to go to a Web site to verify your password is almost certainly a fraud.
 This includes requests from a trusted company or individual

 - Change your passwords regularly.
 This can help keep criminals and other malicious users unaware.
 The strength of your password will help keep it good for a longer time.

-- Faculty are required to change their passwords every 90 days.
+- Faculty and employees are required to change their passwords every 180 days.